Easy Instant Pot Baked Potatoes (Perfect Texture)

 Baked potatoes are a staple in my household.
 I serve them as a side dish to protein dishes, or even as the main dish, topped with sautéed vegetables and a little bit of ghee.

 Other favorite toppings include sour cream, chives, bacon bits, and cheddar cheese (for dairy-free diets, choose dairy-free versions of these).
+Make a baked potato bar and let everyone top their own potatoes.

 No, you don’t.
 You can just scrub them and pat them dry and place them on the trivet to cook.